 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-The problem with expectations in a relationship is that they’re just like an opinion – everyone has one – and they don’t always match up to the other person’s thoughts.
+The problem with expectations in a relationship is that they’re just like an opinion: everyone has one – and they don’t always match up to the other person’s thoughts.
 This is the birthplace of bickering.

 Fortunately, there is a solution for dealing with mismatched expectations in a relationship!
 When our focus is centered on our differences in expectations, rather than our appreciation for the things the other person does “right,” conflict is always inevitable.
-The way any two people decide to fold the towels, for instance, will probably differ… but does that make one of the ways wrong?
+The way any two people decide to fold towels, for instance, will probably differ… but does that make one of the ways wrong?
 Of course not.
 Expectations with no appreciation leads to nagging, which leads to frustration, which leads to, you guessed it, bickering.

 Think about the things you and your partner have fought over.
 How many of these fights are actually over something important – have any of them had a productive resolution?
 Most likely, the answer is no. It’s often said, “We argue about the smallest things.”
 Consider your expectations in a relationship.
 Are the towels really worth the emotional turmoil?
 Probably not.
 Chances are, there’s something you could be doing with your time that’s not only productive, but more beneficial to the strength and longevity of your relationship, too.

-Appreciation over expectations
+1. Prioritize appreciation over expectations

 “Turn your expectations into appreciation and your whole life will change.” – Tony Robbins